Engineered Wood: Types, Prices & Best Options in 2026

 - Superior Strength: Comparable to steel and concrete

-- Fire Resistance: Char layer protects inner wood
+- Fire Resistance: The char layer protects the inner wood

 - Seismic Performance: Excellent earthquake resistance